arashikou/exper3-2014/README.md

 Of course, I also hope whatever is produced here could be of interest to other people, either as a fun game to play or as a reference to how to create a game with the tools I'm using.

+# What is the Format of EXPER3?

+Amy gave me the choice of either focusing on one big game for the whole month or four smaller games.
+I chose the latter because I know my eyes are often bigger than my abilities, and I could easily overcommit myself.
+I want to force myself to keep my focus small.

+Like Ludum Dare, EXPER3 has a theme that the games must adhere to.
+That theme is **power**.
+How I interpret that is up to me.
+I'm trying to make sure I interpret it differently in each game as a creative challenge.

+EXPER3 also has an unofficial second theme.
+That theme is **moose**.
+This isn't actually a rule Amy set, but the fake newspaper she wrote as part of my birthday present needed some space-filler, so she created a second story about the global moose market.
+It was Amy writing comedy at her best and very funny.
+It just seems appropriate to include moose in EXPER3 in some capacity.

 # What Tools Are You Using?

 I'm going to write all four games in Haxe, using the HaxeFlixel engine on top of the OpenFL/Lime framework.
 This may sound like a thick stack, but it has a number of advantages for me: